Did you know that in the United States, there are nearly as many people with college degrees as there are with criminal records?

 Okay—you’ve finished school, and you’re holding your diploma or degree excitedly.
 Now it’s time to put that education to use and get a job in the field you’ve studied so hard for.
 Here are some interview tips specifically for ex-convicts.
 Go get ‘em!

 - Be honest.
 It is the best policy.
 If you lie on your application, it will most likely disqualify you from getting the job.
-It creates a lack of trust from the get-go.

 - Steer away from negative conversation, especially at the beginning and end of the interview.
 Remember, your first and last impressions are the most important.